oma3dao/app-registry-evm-solidity/README.md

 This repository implements the Application Registry actor described in the Inter World Portaling System specification for identity.

+**This project now defaults to hardware wallet deployment for your security.**

 ## License and Participation

 - Code is licensed under [MIT](./LICENSE)